-1. Using the right flea control products incorrectly
+1. Not using flea control products correctly.

 Common commercial flea products include oral medicines, topical treatments, and flea collars that contain a pesticide.
 These flea products can be incredibly effective and are recommended for most pets.
 However, instructions must be carefully followed to allow the product to work properly.
-Common mistakes when using these products include:

 It's important to speak to your Vetster online vet first to find the best solution for your pet.
 All flea products may come with the risk of side effects or contraindications for some pets, so it’s best to schedule an online virtual care appointment at your convenience to ensure these products are right for your pet and ensure you are using them in the right way.

-2. Trusting homeopathic flea treatments
+2. Trusting homeopathic flea treatments.

 Homeopathic flea treatments include natural treatments like apple cider vinegar, essential oils, and diatomaceous earth.
 However, just because something is natural doesn’t mean it’s safe for your dog!
 Many natural “treatments” can allow for your dog’s flea problem to get worse as they don’t address the root of the problem.
 And others may even harm your dog.

-3. Relying on hygiene and physical removal of fleas
+3. Relying on hygiene and physical removal of fleas.

-4. Treating the environment instead of the pets
+4. Treating the environment instead of the pets.